nathanrsfba/creeping-dark/README.md

 4. Copy the URL of the latest version of the .zip file from the [releases](https://github.com/nathanrsfba/creeping-dark/releases) page, and paste it in to GDLauncher
+5. GDLauncher may need to go through a few extra steps to install a few mods.
+   Just follow the prompts and let it do its thing.

 To install with the Curse launcher: